oauth2-proxy/oauth2-proxy/docs/docs/configuration/auth.md

 #### Restrict auth to specific Google groups on your domain. (optional)

+Currently this feature is not supported for JWT bearer tokens.

 1. Create a service account: https://developers.google.com/identity/protocols/OAuth2ServiceAccount and make sure to download the json file.
 2. Make note of the Client ID for a future step.
 3. Under "APIs & Auth", choose APIs.